dnebing/sb-extdb/README.md

 This fork has been updated to support Liferay 7.1.
 For more information, I invite you to read this documentation.
 [Connecting Service Builder to External Databases](https://portal.liferay.dev/docs/7-1/tutorials/-/knowledge_base/t/connecting-service-builder-to-external-databases#step-2-create-a-spring-bean-that-points-to-the-data-source)

+In this documentation, I show the case that the Liferay database is PostgreSQL, while the external Microsoft SQL Server database.

 ## 1. Quick Start